Johnson & Johnson confirmed vaccine production problems at Emergent plant in Baltimore

-WASHINGTON – A batch of Johnson & Johnson vaccine was contaminated by ingredients from another company’s vaccine, federal officials confirmed Wednesday.
+WASHINGTON – Johnson & Johnson vaccine was contaminated by ingredients from another company’s vaccine at a manufacturing plant in Baltimore, federal officials confirmed Wednesday, ruining a batch of raw vaccine representing millions of doses and prompting a review.

-However, Johnson & Johnson said it was still on track to deliver the 20 million doses it promised the federal government by Wednesday and was on track to deliver another 24 million doses by the end of April.
+However, Johnson & Johnson said in a statement it was still on track to deliver the 20 million doses it promised the federal government by Wednesday and was on track to deliver another 24 million doses by the end of April.

+Johnson & Johnson’s vaccine was granted emergency use authorization by the FDA in February.
+AstraZeneca, after a number of clinical trial problems, has not yet been authorized in the United States.

 None of the contaminated vaccine made it out of the plant, a federal official said.
+It had not reached the “fill-and-finish”‘ stage of production, which involves final formulation and filling vials after bulk vaccineis shipped to a Catalent plant in Indiana.

 “We are going to make sure that we understand what happened,” said a health official who spoke on the condition of anonymity because he was not authorized to discuss the situation.
 “We have to work through and find out what is going on.”

-Johnson & Johnson did not confirm the details in a statement but said it beefing up staff and oversight of vaccine manufacturing at the plant.
+Johnson & Johnson provided no details in a statement but said it was beefing up staff and oversight of vaccine manufacturing at the plant.

 It has been shipping raw ingredients from Europe pending certification of the Emergent facility.